laminas/laminas-view/docs/book/v3/migration/v2-to-v3.md

 - `setView`
 - `getClosingBracket`

+#### `HtmlTag`

+This helper no longer inherits from a base class, therefore the following methods have been removed

+- `getView`
+- `setView`
+- `getClosingBracket`

+Additionally, methods to introspect the internal attributes and flags have been removed:

+- `getAttributes`
+- `getUseNamespaces`

+The method to enable the addition of the `xmlns` attribute for XHTML doctypes has been renamed from `setUseNamespaces` to `addXhtmlNamespace` to better describe its behaviour.

 #### `Layout`

 The inheritance hierarchy has been removed from this helper and the following methods have been removed: